 1.1 Purpose

-The purpose of the MTConnect Institute Standards Committee (MTCI-SC) is to develop American National Standards and Technical Reports for approval or registration, respectively, by the American National Standards Institute Board of Standards Review.
+The purpose of the MTConnect Institute Standards Committee (MTCI-SC) is to develop American National Standards and Technical Reports (“Materials”) for approval or registration, respectively, by the American National Standards Institute Board of Standards Review.

-MTConnect Institute American National Standards and Technical Reports deliver a protocol designed for the exchange of data between shop floor equipment and software applications used for monitoring and data analysis.
+MTConnect Institute American National Standards and Technical Reports deliver a protocol and semantic vocabulary designed for the exchange of data between shop floor equipment and software applications used for monitoring and data analysis.

 1.2 Scope